Amherst College Architectural Studies for 2014-15

 (Offered as ASLC 220 [J] and ARCH 220.)
 Tokyo is the political, cultural, and economic center of Japan, the largest urban conglomeration on the planet, holding 35 million people, fully one fifth of Japan’s population.
 Since its founding 400 years ago, when a small fishing village became Edo, the castle headquarters of the Tokugawa shoguns, the city has been reinvented multiple times—as the birthplace of Japan’s early modern urban bourgeois culture, imperial capital to a nation-state, center of modern consumer culture, postwar democratic exemplar, and postmodern metropolis.
 The course will focus on the portrayals of Tokyo and its reinventions in art, literature, and politics from the end of the Edo period to the present day.
 It will examine the changes that took place as the city modernized and Westernized in the Meiji era, became the center of modern urban life in Japan before the Second World War, and rebuilt itself as part of the country’s economic miracle in the postwar era.
 As the largest human cultural creation in Japan, one that endured political upheavals, fires, earthquakes, fire-bombings and unbridled development, Tokyo has always been a complex subject.
 The course will use that complexity to consider how to analyze an urban environment that draws upon Japan's long history, yet which is also one of the most modern in Asia.

 Preference to majors and students with an interest in urban studies.
 Limited to 25 students.
-Omitted 2013-14.
-Professors Morse and Van Compernolle.2013-14: Not offered
+Fall semester.
+Professors Morse and Van Compernolle.2014-15: Offered in Fall 2014

 242 Material Culture of American Homes